-There is a strong need for effective impact finance innovations to close the enormous funding gap for achieving the SDGs.
-Together with BCG, we are designing and accelerating the concept of Impact-Linked Finance solutions.
+There is a strong need for effective financing solutions to close the enormous funding gap for achieving the SDGs.
+It’s not only about moving money – it’s about making a difference.

 Design & Features

-Impact-Linked Finance instruments are based on creating outcomes – not outputs – and measuring them wherever feasible, useful, and economically viable as triggers for determining the level of financial rewards.
+Impact-Linked Finance instruments are based on outcomes – not outputs – and measure these wherever feasible, useful, and economically viable as triggers for determining the level of financial rewards.

-The financial rewards in these instruments should empower the organizations to deliver additional outcomes that would not have happened without the incentives.
+The financial rewards in these instruments should drive the organizations to deliver additional outcomes that would not have happened without these incentives.